 Now we create a database by typing in CREATE DATABASE WordpressDB;.
 In mysql each command must be finished with a semicolon, otherwise, it will not be executed.
 You will get a confirmation, saying that the database has just been created.
+Now you need to grant permissions to access the newly created database.
+Do that with grant all on WordPressDB.* to [email protected] identified by ‘mypass’; where mypass is your root password.
 You’re all set to continue, type in exit; to exit.

 Finally, you can install WordPress.
 With your favorite browser, go to the IP of your Raspberry Pi.
 You will be welcomed with the WordPress installation wizard.
 Running through it will be a breeze, just as they promised.
 Press on the button to start configuring WordPress.
 Type in the database name reserved for WordPress.
 If you followed the previous tutorial, you used WordPressDB.
 You need to add the username and password, so the setup can write to the database.
 The last form is not important, you can skip it.
 Press the button and keep your fingers crossed.
 If you typed in the wrong values for username, password of the database, the setup will not be able to continue.
 But you can go back and fix that easily.